 The museum depicts the cultural history of the Donner Memorial area with exhibits that include things about the local Native American tribes, the builders of the First Transcontinental Railroad, and, of course, the Donner Party themselves.
 The museum also offers an informative narrative to the natural history of the Sierra Nevada.

-At the end of the trail, situated adjacent to a large granite boulder that was once part of the wall and fireplace of the Murphy Cabin, is the monument which was completed in 1918 in honor of all of those who made the difficult trek across the plains and mountains to reach California during the 1840’s.
+At the end of the Lakeshore Interpretive Trail, situated adjacent to a large granite boulder that was once part of the wall and fireplace of the Murphy Cabin.
+A monument remembers all of those who made the arduous trek across the plains and mountains to reach California during the 1840s.

-This is exactly where the Donner Party families eventually set up a shelter during their unexpected and ultimately catastrophic stay.
-There is a plaque containing some memorable words, but these words are followed by a list of the members of all four families that were lost.
+The monument is where the Donner Party families eventually set up a shelter during their unexpected and ultimately catastrophic stay.

-Since most visitors to the area find that more than one day is needed to explore all that Donner State Memorial Park has to offer, there are a few choices for your overnight stay including Donner Memorial State Park Campground, and numerous hotels and motels in nearby Truckee.
+Since most visitors to the area find that more than one day is needed to explore all that Donner State Memorial Park has to offer, there are a few choices for your overnight stay.
+Donner Memorial State Park Campground and numerous hotels and motels in nearby Truckee.

 Donner Memorial State Park is best visited in the summer months as temperatures range from about 75 degrees during the day to the low 40s at night.
-Much more temperate than winter temperatures which average from a high of 40 to a low of 20 degrees.
+Much more temperate than winter temperatures, which average from a high of 40 to a level of 20 degrees.

-Donner Memorial State Park is located south of Interstate 80, and west of Truckee.
+Donner Memorial State Park is south of Interstate 80 and west of Truckee.
 From downtown Truckee, follow Donner Pass Road two miles to a stop sign.
 Turn left and follow the signs into the park.
-Truckee itself is located 33 miles west of Reno, thirteen miles from Lake Tahoe.
+Truckee itself is 33 miles west of Reno, thirteen miles from Lake Tahoe.